abstract PE024

 Understanding Strengths

 We are continuing data collection on SHL Direct, our site where candidates can go to take practice assessments.
 The application form we have used on this site over the last year provides the opportunity for individuals to voluntarily disclose a disability before beginning a practice test.
 This information enables us to learn about the relationship between self-disclosed disability status and assessment performance outcomes.
-We are continuing to collect this data for three types of practice cognitive ability tests (Verify Inductive Reasoning, Verify Numerical Reasoning, and Verify Verbal Reasoning), with the goal of increasing our sample sizes to bolster confidence in the preliminary findings we reported last year.
+We are continuing to collect this data for three types of practice cognitive ability tests (SHL Verify Inductive Reasoning, SHL Verify Numerical Reasoning, and SHL Verify Verbal Reasoning), with the goal of increasing our sample sizes to bolster confidence in the preliminary findings we reported last year.

 Next, we are going both dig deeper and get broader with our research.